 Under the aegis of Snow White in the 1970s, the Church of Scientology established itself as a leader in the promotion and utilization of the Freedom of Information Act to protect not just the rights of Scientologists, but those of all citizens.
 The Church of Scientology engaged in an extensive public education campaign to ensure that citizens knew how to use the FOIA to expose wrongdoing and ensure transparency in government.
 The Church of Scientology also litigated numerous FOIA cases in the early years of the Act, establishing fundamental precedents that include shifting the burden to the government to prove documents are exempt from the FOIA and establishing that a government agency has an obligation to specify what documents are being withheld and on what grounds.2

 In May 1991, in a case against the Internal Revenue Service, a United States Federal Court credited the Church with helping bring about significant reform.
-“Furthermore,” the Court stated, “communications between the IRS and the Church indicate that this litigation contributed to the IRS’ decision to review its procedures and that resulting improvements in these procedures will enable better handling of over 1,000 cases involving identical legal issues.”
+“Furthermore,” the Court stated, “communications between the IRS and the Church indicate that this litigation contributed to the IRS’s decision to review its procedures and that resulting improvements in these procedures will enable better handling of over 1,000 cases involving identical legal issues.”
 Church of Scientology Western United States v.
 Internal Revenue Service, May 24, 1991, CV-89-6370-RSWL

 These precedents have safeguarded and ensured the rights of countless groups and individuals.

 The Church has also used the FOIA to expose covert government programs that targeted unwitting citizens and communities for harmful biological and chemical testing.
-As reported in the Washington Post on March 11, 1980: “Using documents made public under the Freedom of Information Act, primarily CIA financial records, the Scientologists said receipts for repairs and replacement parts indicated… [a] machine was steadily used for 13 years and may have produced hundreds of pounds of various biological agents and microorganisms….
+As reported in the Washington Post on March 11, 1980: “Using documents made public under the Freedom of Information Act, primarily CIA financial records, the Scientologists said receipts for repairs and replacement parts indicated … [a] machine was steadily used for 13 years and may have produced hundreds of pounds of various biological agents and microorganisms….
 Citing one invoice from the early 1960s, the Scientologists said there was evidence that at least two disease-causing agents, one that could touch off undulant fever and another that could bring on tularemia, were mass-produced.”

 Another Church FOIA request, in 1984, resulted in records revealing that the U.S. Army had secretly sprayed potentially harmful bacteria in open-air tests in the Washington, D.C., National Airport and in bus terminals in Washington, Chicago and San Francisco in 1964 and 1965.
 According to documents obtained under the Freedom of Information Act, these covert government actions were undertaken as part of a biological warfare experiment.
 The germ used to spray hundreds of unsuspecting American citizens has been found to cause symptoms of respiratory infections, blood poisoning and food poisoning.

-In acknowledgement of these efforts, Quinlan J. Shea Jr., Director of the U.S. Justice Department’s Office of Privacy and Information Appeals under Presidents Ford and Carter, credited the Church of Scientology, along with the American Civil Liberties Union and the Society of Professional Journalists, with having “endeavored to shine more light on government.
+In acknowledgment of these efforts, Quinlan J. Shea Jr., Director of the U.S. Justice Department’s Office of Privacy and Information Appeals under Presidents Ford and Carter, credited the Church of Scientology, along with the American Civil Liberties Union and the Society of Professional Journalists, with having “endeavored to shine more light on government.
 They—and others—have issued publications on how to use the FOIA, have litigated in the courts and have testified before numerous congressional hearings calling for more openness.”

 Although certain individuals opposed to the religion have mislabeled the program as “Operation Snow White” and have mischaracterized the Snow White Program as illegal and as embracing criminal activities, these false allegations have been carefully examined and dismissed as untrue by the courts.